a5rojas/a5rojas.github.io/_pages/research.md

 ## Workshop Papers, Working Papers, and Preprints

-A. Rojas, D. Alvarez-Melis **Understanding the Role of Functional Diversity in Weight-Ensembling with Ingredient Selection and Multidimensional Scaling** *Foundation Models in the Wild Workship at ICML* 2024. [[arXiv](https://arxiv.org/pdf/2409.02347)]
+A. Rojas, D. Alvarez-Melis **Understanding the Role of Functional Diversity in Weight-Ensembling with Ingredient Selection and Multidimensional Scaling** *Foundation Models in the Wild Workshop at ICML* 2024. [[arXiv](https://arxiv.org/pdf/2409.02347)]

 M. Hedman, A. Rojas, A. Arora, D. Ola **Developing and comparing machine learning models to detect sleep apnoea using single-lead electrocardiogram (ECG) monitoring** *MedRxiv* 2021 [[MedRxiv](https://www.medrxiv.org/content/medrxiv/early/2021/04/27/2021.04.19.21255733.full.pdf)]